“Very heartwarming Mr. Wint.” “A glowing tribute Mr. Kidd.”

 Michael Lonsdale (1931-Sep.
 21st)

-Mr. Lonsdale one of my personal favorite and most certainly most underrated Bond villain of all time.
+Mr. Lonsdale one of my personal favorite and certainly the most underrated Bond villain of all time.
 His performance carried an otherwise unremarkable and over the top film (as much as I enjoy Moonraker you have to admit it is one of the weaker films and without Michael would suffer even more).

 Diana Rigg (1938-Sep.
 10th)